Symptom checker

 Newborn & infant skin

 The vast majority of skin changes in the first months are normal, self-resolving, and require no treatment.
-What follows are the most common ones parents worry about.

-- Spreading redness, warmth, or swelling anywhere (including navel area in newborns)
+- Spreading redness, warmth, or swelling anywhere

 - Blisters, pus, or skin that is breaking down